chandrakishorSingh/leetcode-submissions/0116-populating-next-right-pointers-in-each-node/NOTES.md

 Solution 1:
 ​
+​
+​
 Solution 2:
 ​
 - Recursive approach.
 - Observations
 - For a node, the `next` pointer of its left child will always be the right child of this node.
 - And for the right child of this node, the required pointer will point to the left child of the node pointed by the `next` of this node.
-Note that in the case of right child, the `next` of its parent
+Note that in the case of right child, the `next` of its parent will be `NULL` when this node is the right most node in the current level.
+In such case the `next` of its right child will also be `NULL`.
 ​
 ```
 /*